The TL pretest is over. See you next year. The final version of last year's page is below just for the curious.

-All of the TeX Live community greatly appreciates all testing of TeX Live before the official release.
+The entire TeX Live community greatly benefits from all testing of TeX Live before the official release.
 The more people who test in advance, the better the final release can be.
 It is also the best opportunity to influence and improve the behavior of TL.

-So please try it if you like, but not with the expectation that “everything should work perfectly” (it won't), but rather “I'll try this out and see if I can help improve it”.
+So please try it if you like.
 As distributed, the pretest will not interfere with any existing installations of TeX.

 On this page: downloading - installing - testing - updating - reporting - news.